 So what is the take of Chinese laws and courts on such contracts?
 I mean in the case that the foreign guy jilts (divorces) or is jilted (divorced) by his Chinese ex-sweetheart.

-For married couple, they can sign the nupital agreement to decide on the ownership of marital properties in part or in whole.
+In opposite to the default rule, for married couple, they can sign the nupital agreement or pre-nuptial agreement to decide on the ownership of marital properties in part or in whole.
 Some inquirers have asked wehther it is possible to sign nuptial agreement after marriage or it can only be signed before marriage.
-This is clear in China that you can sign it either before or after marriage.[to be continued]
+This is clear in China that you can sign it either before or after marriage.